Sunngttssu/Audio-Sentiment-Analysis/README.md

 ## 🎙️ Overview

 Understanding emotions through voice is a key aspect of building human-centered AI systems.
-This project explores Speech Emotion Recognition (SER) using Machine Learning and Deep Learning techniques, trained on the RAVDESS and TESS datasets.
+This project explores Speech Emotion Recognition (SER) using Machine Learning and Deep Learning techniques, trained on the RAVDESS and TESS datasets using a CNN Architecture to train and test the model.
 The goal is to automatically detect emotions from speech signals and enhance emotional intelligence in AI applications.

 ## 📊 Feature Set and Dataset Details